lucifer-abhijit-nayak/BANK_MANAGEMENT/README.md

-PASSWORD for the program: lucier
+PASSWORD for the program: lucifer